tcheukueppoo/maat/docs/gc.md

-# Maat GC
+# The Maat Garbage Collector

-Maat implements generational and incremental garbage collection.
-This section focuses more on implementation details, check the below links to know what generational and incremental garbage collection are.
+Maat implements concurrent generational and incremental garbage collection **without** stoping the world.
+This section focuses more on implementation, optimization, and synchronization details, check the below links to know what generational and incremental garbage collection are.

 We are in a concurrent system where maatines a.k.a VM-level non-blocking threads are scheduled by the Maat runtime scheduler to run over operating system threads.
-A maatine is basically a lightweight thread that has at least one state with each state owning a stack to execute some bytecodes, a maatine can switch between any of its states, each maatine performs its collection either incrementally or generationally and independently of the other ones.
+A maatine is basically a lightweight thread that has at least one state a.k.a context with each state owning a stack to execute some bytecodes, a maatine can switch between any of its states, each maatine performs its collection either incrementally or generationally and independently of the other ones.
 That said, a lot must be considered to assure coherency and efficient synchronization.

-Why have we choosen this design?
+Why have we choosen this design:

-* Most objects are maatine-local.
+* Most objects are maatine-local and so enough will be freed in a single GC.
-* Only a few number of maatines (a.k.a lightweight threads) might need a GC run at the same time.
+* Only a few number of maatines (a.k.a lightweight threads) might need a collective GC.
 * Concurrent collection avoids us from stoping the world, each maatine performs it collection in gen or inc mode without annoying other maatines unless necessary.

-With this design, major problems faced during collection are the following:
+With this design, major problems faced during collection are:

 ## Collection of open upvalues scattered across states of a Maatine